 About the Valley of the Five Lakes Hike- Jasper National Park

 The Valley of the Five Lakes hike is a moderate hike that begins south of the Jasper townsite, just off the Icefields Parkway.

 The 4.9 km trail makes a loop passing by five lakes, three that are rather small and two larger ones.
 Each lake has a unique hue of blue-green coloured water because they are all different depths.

-The hike starts with a short walk through a forested area before opening up at the Wabasoo Creek wetlands.
+The Valley of the Five Lakes hike starts with a short walk through a forested area before opening up at the Wabasoo Creek wetlands.
 After crossing the boardwalk, we arrived at a beautiful meadow in the valley.

 We could have took the trail leading through the meadow, as it’s part of the large loop around the lakes, but we instead decided to carry on to the small loop.

 When we came to the part of the trail where it splits into the small loop, we chose to go left when everyone else was going right.
 By going clockwise we could see the lakes in order as they were named on our map.